LukeShortCloud/rootpages/markdown/networking.md

 * {NAME|DEVICE} = The name of the network interface.
 The first device is generally "eth0" for ethernet or "wlan0" for wireless devices.
 * ONBOOT = {yes|no}.
 Enable or disable this interface on startup of the system.
 * HWADDR = The MAC address of the device.
-* BOOTPROTO = The boot protocol to use for obtainng an IP address.
+* BOOTPROTO = The boot protocol to use for obtaining an IP address.
     * {none|static} = Static IP addressing.
 Do not use any protocol.
     * dhcp = Dynamic IP addressing.
 Use DHCP to obtain IP addressing information.
     * bootp = Dynamic IP addressing.
 Use BOOTP to obtain IP addressing information.